drocheam/optrace/docs/source/usage/elements.rst

 Shared Functions/Properties
 ##############################

-All subclasses of |Element| share the following methods and properties.
+All classes described above are subclasses of |Element| that share the following methods and properties:

 **Position**